ashutoshmjain/gita/src/knower.md

 > Even if it may conflict with epistemology, let us restate the definitions for the sake of this essay: "Knowledge" is the set of rules governing the probabilities based on prerequisite conditions, while "information" is the record of manifested reality.

 For an external observer, knowledge unfolds with every new trial.
 For example, if it was your first time flipping a coin, you would soon realize that heads and tails are the only pair of options and they happen randomly.
-But there is an order in that randomness—if you flipped enough times, the occurrences of heads and tails are more or less the same.
+But there is an order in that randomness—if you flipped enough times, the occurrences of heads and tails converge - they are more or less the same.
+The amazing thing is:

+> No one ever told "the coin" how to behave.
+Knowledge is embedded into the potential of the "coin flipping experiment."
+The unveiling of knowledge (for an observer) is thus akin to "decrypting" a puzzle.

-Knowledge means you understand the system inside out (not outside in like an external observer) , while information indicates awareness of a random event.
+Knowledge means you understand the system inside out (not outside in like an external observer) , while information indicates awareness of a random event(s).
 Knowledge can hypothesize.
 It can predict or lay down prophecies.
-Information, on the other hand, begins with the assumption that the hypothesis was "somehow" right—a random stroke of luck!
+Information, on the other hand, begins with the assumption that the hypothesis was "somehow" right—a stroke of luck!

-> The amazing thing is: No one ever told "the coin" how to behave.
-Knowledge is embedded into the potential of the "coin flipping experiment."
-The unveiling of knowledge (for an observer) is thus akin to "decrypting" a puzzle.

-From outside, observation is a prerequisite for understanding.
-Even though there may not be a visible pattern, a solution always emerges amidst the chaos, provided enough iterative observations.

 ### The Act of Observation